 Light and noise serve as powerful deterrents, with Christmas lights and radio sounds disrupting possum activity patterns.
 You can enhance these effects by strategically positioning bright lights and speakers near coop access points.
 When combined with proper environmental management, such as securing garbage bins and removing fallen fruit, these methods considerably reduce possum attraction to your property.
 If needed, effective traps can be employed under local wildlife control guidance for humane management.

-NATURAL AND NON-TOXIC.
-Made from natural essential oils Premo Poultry Spray is a safe alternative to harsh chemicals like permethrin, and mite dusts.
+NATURAL AND NON-TOXIC: Made from natural essential oils Premo Poultry Spray is a safe alternative to harsh chemicals like permethrin, and mite dusts.
 Veterinarian and farm approved.
 Apply directly on all poultry.
 Treat your entire flock, pens, roosts, coops, nest boxes, and yards.
-Enjoy peace of mind knowing that your chickens and other poultry is protected naturally and safely.
+Enjoy peace of mind knowing that your chickens and other poultry is protected naturally and safely

 100% natural mineral odor eliminator for chicken coops - contains no perfumes, additives or chemicals